Westbeth Artists Community: Notable people

-Westbeth Artists Housing has been home to a number of influential artists, musicians and performers including Diane Arbus – whose suicide in 1971 caused a stir in the young community – Robert Beauchamp, Barton Lidice Benes, Paul Benjamin, Karl Bissinger, Barnaby Ruhe, Black-Eyed Susan, Joseph Chaikin, David Del Tredici, Robert De Niro Sr., Vin Diesel, John Dobbs, Gil Evans, David Greenspan, Moses Gunn, director Tod Culpan Williams and his sister, former supermodel Rachel Williams, Hans Haacke, Billy Harper, Spencer Holst, Irv Teibel, Gayle Kirschenbaum, Anita Kushner, Ralph Lee, Hal Miller, Herman Rose, Barbara Rosenthal, Muriel Rukeyser, Ed Sanders, Tobias Schneebaum and Anne Tabachnick.
+Westbeth Artists Housing has been home to a number of influential artists, musicians and performers including Diane Arbus – whose suicide in 1971 caused a stir in the young community – Robert Beauchamp, Barton Lidice Benes, Paul Benjamin, Karl Bissinger, Barnaby Ruhe, Black-Eyed Susan, Joseph Chaikin, David Del Tredici, Robert De Niro Sr., Vin Diesel, John Dobbs, Gil Evans, David Greenspan, Moses Gunn, director Tod Culpan Williams and his sister, former supermodel Rachel Williams, Hans Haacke, Billy Harper, Spencer Holst, Irv Teibel, Gayle Kirschenbaum, Anita Kushner, Ralph Lee, Hal Miller, Herman Rose, Barbara Rosenthal, Muriel Rukeyser, Ed Sanders, Tobias Schneebaum, Anne Tabachnick and Jean Zaleski.

-Merce Cunningham, the noted choreographer and dancer, had his studio and offices at Westbeth for more than 40 years, from 1971 up to the time of his death and the dissolution of the Merce Cunningham Dance Company in 2012.
+Merce Cunningham, the choreographer and dancer, had his studio and offices at Westbeth for more than 40 years, from 1971 up to the time of his death and the dissolution of the Merce Cunningham Dance Company in 2012.

 Edward Field and his partner Neil Derrick, co-authors of The Villagers, lived together at Westbeth.
-As of February 2018, Field continued to live at Westbeth and was considered one of its Icons.
+As of February 2018, Field continued to live at Westbeth and was considered one of its icons.

 Jean-Marie Haessle and his ex-wife Lucienne Weinberger were among the first residents of Westbeth.
-They lived there together for a couple years.
-Lucienne still lives there until today.

 One of the first feminist theater groups in the country, the Westbeth Playwrights Feminist Collective, originated here.

 The film Growing Up At Westbeth by Christina Maile and Francia Tobacman Smith features archival photos, footage and interviews, 40 years later, with the children who grew up at Westbeth.
 The film was shown at the 40th Anniversary Celebration of Westbeth in October 2010 as part of the Westbeth Film Festival.
 A film about the noted feminist artist Anita Steckel, a resident of Westbeth, is in production by the same filmmakers.
 "Harry's Gift, A New York Story," is a 2015 documentary by Alexandra M. Isles about Harry Schunk, a photographer and long-time Westbeth tenant, and the man who cleaned out his apartment after his death.

 The feature documentary Winter at Westbeth by Rohan Spong charts one year (2014–2015) in the life of the building and spotlights three long-term residents: filmmaker Edith Stephen, poet Ilsa Gilbert and notable contemporary dancer Dudley Williams of Martha Graham and Alvin Ailey fame.
 It had its world premiere in 2016 at the 60th Sydney Film Festival.
 The film then had its international premiere at IFC Center, where it screened in competition as part of Doc NYC, ultimately receiving a Special Jury Mention.
 It has since screened at the US Library of Congress.

-Westbeth is just over 2 miles north of the World Trade Center, and many of its artists witnessed from its roof the events of 9/11.
-Westbeth artist, writer and film maker Jacqui Taylor Basker with African-American opera singer Salvador Peter Tomas, made a film about how 9/11 impacted Westbeth and New York City artists, edited by Ernie Mortuzans, Aftermath 9/11 and New York Artists.

 Notable current and past artists-in-residence include: